-Throughout my career, I always took advantage of tax-advantaged accounts because I knew they had a power to triple the value of my income.
+Throughout my career, I always took advantage of tax-advantaged accounts because I knew they had the power to triple the value of my income.

 It wasn’t until I started investigating tax-avoidance methods specifically for future early retirees though that I realized how powerful tax avoidance really is.

 This is also when I realized that most financial advice doesn’t apply to early retirees.

 For example, mainstream financial media usually recommends Roth IRAs but my research found that Traditional IRAs are a far better option if you plan to retire early.

 In fact, choosing traditional retirement accounts over Roth accounts can allow you to retire years earlier!

 To test the optimizations I was writing about, I started a real-time Guinea Pig Experiment.

 The experiment follows two theoretical scenarios – one that utilizes the strategies I write about here and one that doesn’t.

 Spoiler Alert: The Optimized Guinea Pig is over two years closer to financial independence than the normal Guinea Pig, despite earning and spending the same exact amount!

 A big objection to utilizing tax-advantaged accounts is that they tie your money up until you’re in your 50s or 60s so they aren’t good for people who want to retire early.